Finding Support Groups and Doctors

 Finding a CFS or FM Doctor

 How do you find a doctor who is knowledgeable about your illness and whom you trust?
 One good starting point is referrals from fellow patients.
 Support groups are often a good way to meet other patients.
-As mentioned above, the CFIDS Association of America maintains a state-by-state list of CFS support groups in the United States.
-(Contact them at 704/365-2343 or through their website: www.cfids.org.)
-Some local chapters of the Arthritis Foundation (www.arthritis.org) provide physician referral lists for FM.
-For lists of FM support groups, see the previous section.
+Some local chapters of the Arthritis Foundation (www.arthritis.org) provide physician referral lists for FM in the US.
+For lists of CFS and FM support groups, see the previous section.

 Other resources for finding doctors include the "Good Doctors" list at Co-Cure (www.co-cure.org/Good-Doc.htm), the FMS Community website (http://fmscommunity.org/findingadoctor.htm) and Devin Starlanyl's site (www.sover.net/~devstar/provider.htm ).